ferretj/ferretj.github.io/index.md

 {% include identity_card.html url="me2021_redux.jpg" %}

 Hi there!
-I am a Research Scientist at Google Brain.
+I am a Research Scientist at Google DeepMind.
-I am researching novel Deep Reinforcement Learning algorithms.
+I am researching novel Deep Reinforcement Learning algorithms and contributing to large-scale efforts including Bard and Magi.

 Prior to that, I did my PhD at Google Brain and Inria Lille ([Scool team](https://team.inria.fr/scool/team-members/), ex-SequeL).
 I worked on Deep Reinforcement Learning, with a focus on credit assignment and interpretability.